nirus/svg2png/README.md

 ## How to get this Working !

+- Make sure [nodejs](https://nodejs.org/en/) is installed on your local machine

 - Checkout the Repo to your local machine

-- Next run `npm i` on the project root
+- Next run `npm i` on the project root from terminal

-- Now run `npm start` to start the server
+- Now run `npm start` to start the server from terminal

 - Copy the url printed on the terminal window to your browser whick looks similar to `http://localhost:3000`